Skip to main content

 London

-Prior to joining Browne Jacobson, Conor worked as both a litigation paralegal and knowledge management paralegal at an international law firm, gaining substantial experience producing legal research, external publications and sector specific end products for clients across numerous specialisms, including insurance, cyber and data protection, AI, climate change, Covid-19 and other emerging risks.
+Prior to joining Browne Jacobson, he worked as a Litigation Paralegal in the Construction Disputes team at an international law firm before being promoted to a Knowledge Management Paralegal specialising in producing legal research, external publications and sector specific end products for clients across numerous specialisms, including insurance, cyber, data protection, AI, climate change, Covid-19 and other emerging risks.
+This experience has assisted Conor in writing articles for publication at Browne Jacobson.

 His experience with climate-related research led to his contributing towards a University of Cambridge Institute for Sustainability Leadership (CISL) report named ‘Risk Sharing in the Climate Emergency’, which was deliberated on at COP26.